Mud sunfish

 The mud sunfish (Acantharchus pomotis) is a freshwater ray-finned fish, a sunfish from the family Centrarchidae, which widely distributed in the fresh waters along the Atlantic coast of North America, ranging from New York to Alabama.
 It is the only species in the genus Acantharchus.

 Taxonomy

-The mud sunfish was first formally described as Centrarchus pomotis by Spencer Fullerton Baird in 1855 with the type locality given as Cedar Swamp Creek, Beesley's Point, Cape May County, New Jersey and the Hackensack River, Rockland County, New York.
+The mud sunfish was first formally described as Centrarchus pomotis by Spencer Fullerton Baird in 1855 with the type locality given as Cedar Swamp Creek in, Beesley's Point, New Jersey and the Hackensack River in Rockland County, New York.
 In 1864, Theodore Nicholas Gill placed it in its own monospecific genus Acantharchus, the new genus name being a compound of the Greek words acanthus meaning "thorn" and asrcus meaning "anus".

 Description

 The mud sunfish is a small fish which can be distinguished from other members of its family by its possession of five or more spines in its anal fin, by having less than 15 gill rakers and in being the only species in its family that has cycloid scales.